Insurance for individual members

 Q&As: PLI changes on 1 January 2024

-Q: Why have you changed eligibility for PLI?
+Q: Why did you change eligibility for PLI?

 Q: I have Standard membership.
-Will I continue to be covered?
+Can I still be covered?

 A: Yes, but you need to tell us that you require Standard (Practitioner) membership.
 Standard (Supporter) membership, which is the default membership package, does not include PLI cover.
 There is no difference in cost between these two strands, and both are available as either Individual or Joint membership.

 Q: I have Senior membership.
-Will I continue to be covered?
+Does this include PLI?

 A: No. You will need to convert to Standard (Practitioner) membership.
 The extra cost to upgrade is still exceptionally good value compared with the price of PLI on the open market.